What is an inverter battery for home?

 |Discharge Rate, hours||Final discharge voltage, (Volts/cell)||Percentage of capacity (100 at 10h rate)|

-How to calculate backup time of inverter battery for home?
+How to calculate backup time of inverter battery?

 This aspect is the reverse of the point discussed just above.
-We have already got an inverter battery for home.
+We have already purchased inverter batteries for home suitable for areas with frequent power outages.
 Now we want to know how much backup time it may deliver.

 The following points are to be provided or to be assumed: